🏠 Home

 Static vulnerability detection

-We also proposed a new SFT recipe for vulnerability detection.
+We also propose a new SFT recipe for vulnerability detection.
 The trained 7B model outperforms SOTA commercial

 The key recipe is as follows:

-- Data selection: We constructed our training set by mixing data from multiple existing benchmarks.
+- Data selection: we construct our training set by mixing data from multiple existing benchmarks.
 Note that

 existing benchmarks have false positives, especially for function-level code.
-We filtered out these cases as
+We filter out these cases as

 much as possible, as they may cause the trained model to hallucinate.
 We also mainly include patched code as

-benign samples rather than the normal functions, as it helps the model to really reason about vulnerabilities.
+benign samples rather than normal functions, as this helps the model genuinely reason about vulnerabilities.

-- Teacher model selection: We used multiple teacher models to balance FP and FN.
+- Teacher model selection: we use multiple teacher models to balance false positives and false negatives.

-- Reasoning data filtering: Filtering out wrong answers and long trajectories are helpful; Constitution and
+- Reasoning data filtering: filtering out wrong answers and long trajectories is helpful; constitution and

 summarization are also helpful.

-- Base model selection: We found that using code-specific models as base models does not bring extra benefits.
+- Base model selection: we find that using code-specific models as base models does not bring extra benefits.

-- Agentic SFT: We further collect agentic trajectories that involving using basic searching and
+- Agentic SFT: we further collect agentic trajectories that involve using basic search and

-programming analysis tools.
-We found that small models learned to use these tools through SFT and thus can work
+program analysis tools.
+We find that small models can learn to use these tools through SFT and thus can work

 @article{guo2024mlbasis,

-title = {Takeaways on SFT finetuning for LLM reasoning},
+title = {Comprehensive Pipeline and Key Takeaways on SFT Finetuning for LLM Reasoning},

 author = {Guo, Wenbo and Nie, Yuzhou and Tang, Yuheng and Zhu, Kaijie and Li, Hongwei},